udontur/turix/README.md

   - Workstation (legacy): AMD Radeon RX 7600
 - **Since**: 3rd March, 2025

+> It's always evolving.
+Always.

-## 📑 Want to learn more about the project?
+## 📑 Want to learn more?
 See the [docs directory](docs) for more information.